DanielQuinn53/DanielQuinn53.github.io/_pages/about.md

 ## About Me

 Hi, I'm Daniel!
-I'm currently a PhD student in Physics at Queen's University under the supervison of Prof. Gabriele De Chiara.
-My current research project focuses on the energetic resources required for Quantum Machine Learning models, and I've been delving into quantum algorithms using Qiskit, Pennylane, and QIBO.
-Also, I am a mebmer of the Quantum Technology at Queens group (QTeQ).
+I'm a PhD student in Physics at Queen's University Belfast, working under the supervision of Prof. Gabriele De Chiara.
+My research focuses on the energetic resources required for Quantum Machine Learning models.
+I have been actively exploring quantum algorithms using Qiskit, Pennylane, and QIBO.
+Additionally, I am a proud member of the Quantum Technology at Queens group (QTeQ).

-When I'm not working on quantum computing or tutoring, I enjoy mending, fixing, and enivetbly screaming at my cars
+Outside of my academic pursuits, I enjoy tinkering with my cars—mending, fixing, and occasionally screaming at them when things don’t go as planned!

 ---

 ## Education

 **Queen's University Belfast**
 *PhD in Physics*
 *Sep 2024 - Present*

 **Queen's University Belfast**
 *MSci in Mathematics and Computer Science*
-*1st Class with Hons.*
+*1st Class Honours*
 *Sep 2020 - Jun 2024*

 **Relevant Modules:**